 The Environmental Studies Program at UW Oshkosh is an interdisciplinary, liberal arts program.
 Our goal is to help students become critically thinking, environmentally aware citizens who want to make the world a better place.
-Check out this brief video to learn more about us!
+Check out the brief video below to learn more about us!

 We are a fully interdisciplinary program

 As a fully interdisciplinary program, we consider environmental issues within the framework of a broad, interdisciplinary education.
 The ES program draws on and integrates knowledge from the natural sciences, social sciences, and humanities.
 Such a program develops the student’s ability to recognize and deal effectively with the full complexity of environmental issues: scientific facts, political theories, economic principles, ethical issues, aesthetic values, etc.

 The ES program develops the student’s ability to:

 - recognize how ideas, values, and practical problems require knowledge of various disciplines

 - integrate knowledge from various disciplines in understanding ideas and values and in solving practical problems

 - evaluate differing positions and arguments in a rational and open-minded way

 - “think out of the box.”